 City Hall: Remains closed for in-person visits, but standing by the phones to address your needs.
 Below is a roundup of temporary arrangements to keep business and services moving during this time period.
 We will update as new information is received.
 Residents can check individual department information online via the City’s main website For assistance, call the City’s main telephone line at 781-897-5800.

-Bill Payments, Paperwork Drop-Off at City Hall: There are two temporary Lock Boxes at the rear entrance of City Hall, near the handicap entrance: one for tax payments and one for all other payments, permit applications and other paperwork.
+Bill Payments, Paperwork Drop-Off at City Hall: There is a temporary, black lock box at the rear entrance of City Hall, near the handicap entrance: for tax payments and all other payments, permit applications and other city-related paperwork.

 Do not drop cash payments or overdue bills in the drop box.
 These payments will be returned with applicable fees accrued until properly received.
 Please call the Treasurer/Collector’s office at 781-897-5870 for the most updated amount for any overdue bills which can then be accepted in the form of check payment via mail or drop box.